davidfrantz/force/docs/source/history/vdev.rst

   * force-higher-level is aware of the newly added MODIS sensors, i.e. MOD01 and MOD02 can be specified in the sensor list (``SENSORS``).
     A new spectral band is available as ``INDEX = SWIR0``, which represents MODIS band 5 (1230 - 1250).

+  * in force-higher-level, TSA sub-module:
+    There is a new functionality, which enables users to plug-in their own python code in a very easy and user-friendly way.
+    Thus, FORCE can now be complemented by custom user functionality without changing or recompling the C code.
+    Two new parameters are now needed in the TSA parameterfile:

+    1) ``FILE_PYTHON`` points to a python file
+    2) ``OUTPUT_PYP = TRUE/FALSE`` defines whether to use the script and output the corresponding data

+    An example python script can be found in ``force/example/tsi-plugin.py``.
+    Do not modify the function names and function arguments.

+    A tutorial is planned to showcase the usage.

 Master release: TBA